not-nef/python-gui-template/README.md

 # pyguitemplate
-Template for a modern python gui
+Template for a modern python gui using tkinter